 Plastics and thermoplastics can be weld using hot plate welding also called mirror welding.

-Hot plate welding process is suitable for plastic welding of large parts, complex geometry or flexible materials.
+Hot plate welding process is suitable for plastic joining of large parts, complex geometry or flexible materials.
 The hot plate welding allows technical and aesthetic assemblies.

 It is a contact welding : the plastic parts are in contact with the heated plate allowing the transmission of heat energy to the parts to be assembled.